samliumay/AI-Beyond-the-Hype-Architecture-Reality-and-Risks/README.md

 # Project Title

 Introduction to AI.
 A brief Introduction to every AI domain.
-With the references to the papers.
+With the references to the spesific papers.

 ## Authors